aertslab/PUMATAC/README.rst

 PUMATAC
 ==============

-A repository of pipelines for single-cell data analysis in Nextflow DSL2.
+A repository of pipelines for single-cell data analysis in Nextflow.

 |PUMATAC| |ReadTheDocs| |Zenodo| |Gitter| |Nextflow|

 If PUMATAC is useful for your research, consider citing:

 - PUMATAC All Versions (latest): `10.5281/zenodo.7764892 <https://zenodo.org/record/7764892>`_.

-Single cell ATAC-seq processing steps are now included in VSN Pipelines.
 Currently, a preprocesing workflow is available, which will take fastq inputs, apply barcode correction, read trimming, bwa mapping, and output bam and fragments files for further downstream analysis.
 See `here <https://vsn-pipelines.readthedocs.io/en/latest/scatac-seq.html>`_ for complete documentation.